 If you do not have this coverage but have another big achievement – e.g., 1M downloads or if you app has an “exclusivity” feeling – include those in the first screenshot.

-These 10 tips are only a high level overview of key points and app store screenshot best practices you should take into account when creating screenshots.
-Would like to learn more about the ways how to improve your creatives in app stores?
+These 10 tips are only a high-level overview of key points and app store screenshot best practices you should take into account when developing creatives.
+Would like to learn more about ways to improve your creatives in app stores?
 Contact us for a free app evaluation!